-Bearing in mind the uncertainty of predictions and the importance of the Red Sea coast for bird migration execution of a comprehensive post-construction monitoring programme for each individual wind farm (in each FiT-plot) is crucial to ensure that the shutdown programme and all other mitigation measures are thoroughly established and meet their goals and to decide whether additional measures are required to minimize or eliminate unacceptable impacts.
-The post-construction monitoring shall comprise standardized carcass searches at wind turbines during spring migration period (from March 1st to May 18th) and during autumn migration period (from August 20th to September 20th); and
+Bearing in mind the uncertainty of predictions and the importance of the Red Sea coast for bird migration execution of a comprehensive post-construction monitoring programme for each individual wind farm (in each Wind project-plot) is crucial to ensure that the shutdown programme and all other mitigation measures are thoroughly established and meet their goals and to decide whether additional measures are required to minimize or eliminate unacceptable impacts.
+The post-construction monitoring shall comprise

-- standardized observations of bird behavior (incl. flight paths) in the vicinity of wind turbines during spring migration period (from March 1st to May 18th) to assess the frequency of critical situations and to identify conditions under which critical situations occur (if so).
+- standardized carcass searches at wind turbines during spring migration period (from March 1st to May 18th) and during autumn migration period (from August 20th to September 20th); and - standardized observations of bird behavior (incl. flight paths) in the vicinity of wind turbines during spring migration period (from March 1st to May 18th) and during autumn migration period

+(from August 20th to September 20th) to assess the frequency of critical situations and to identify conditions under which critical situations occur (if so).